Nizamabad, Telangana: Etymology

-The name Nizamabad is derived from Nizam meaning "Nizam of Hyderabad" and abad meaning "City" in Urdu.
-Sometimes the place is also referred as "The City of Nizams".
+Place was named Nizamabad - after the title Niẓām ul-Mulk (نظام الملک; lit.
+'Administrator of the Realm'), bestowed upon Asaf Jah I when he was appointed Viceroy of the Deccan by the Mughal emperor Farrukhsiyar.
+The name is a portmanteau of Nizam, meaning "Nizam of Hyderabad", and abad, meaning "City" in Urdu.
+Sometimes, the place is also referred to as "The City of Nizams" (of the erstwhile Hyderabad State).

 History

-Originally Nizamabad was called Induru known to have originated in the name of King Indradatta who had ruled this region during the 5th century A.D.

-During the Prime Minister-ship of Sir Salar Jung-I in the 1876 A.D., the districts in the Nizam’s Dominion were re- organized where upon Indur became a District.
+Originally Nizamabad was called Nizams city known to have originated in the name of King Nizams who had ruled this region during the 18th century AD.
+During the prime minister-ship of Sir Salar Jung-I in the 1876, the districts in the Nizam’s dominion were reorganized whereupon Nizamabad became a district.

 Nizamabad was a part of princely State of Hyderabad in 1724 and continued to be part of the Nizam's dominions until 1948.
 After India gained independence in 1947, the Indian Armed Forces integrated Hyderabad and ended the rule of the Nizam in Operation Polo.
 It was during 1876 Nizamabad became a separate district when the districts in Hyderabad State were reorganized by Salar Jung-I, the then prime minister.
 In 1905 the railway line between Secunderabad and Manmad was laid.
 The city was named after Nizam Ali Khan, Asaf Jah II|Nizam Ali Khan the second Nizam of Hyderabad state.
 And during the reign of last Nizam, Nizam Sagar dam was constructed in 1923 across the Manjira River at the village of Achampet which irrigates 250000 acre of land in Nizamabad District.